janclod/django-tutorial/README.md

     `g4u2i$ftp27%p)%^c&j$0vwcc0o+jfx_ii_)*sn(na($(m71#s`
 3. Paste the random key into the `.env` file

+#### Debug mode

+Set this to `on`, when working in developing mode.

+Make sure you change the debug mode to `off`, when in production.

 ## Set up database

 The easiest choice is SQLite.
 SQLite is included in Python,
 so you won’t need to install anything else to support your database.

-Run:

-`python manage.py migrate`
+Run: `python manage.py migrate`

 ## Launch django app

-Finally, you can launch your django app:

-`python ./manage.py runserver`
+Finally, you can launch your django app: `python ./manage.py runserver`

 Go to your browser:
 * http://127.0.0.1:8000/polls/